AmiXDme/text-match-cut/README.md

 3.  **Configure Video Parameters:**
     *   Fill out the form with your desired settings: highlighted text, duration, dimensions, colors, blur options, etc.
-    *   Check/uncheck the "Use Mistral AI" box (it will be disabled if the API key is not set up correctly or the library is missing).
+    *   Check/uncheck the "Use AI for Text Generation" box (it will be disabled if no API keys are set up or the libraries are missing).
+    *   Select your preferred AI provider (Mistral, Gemini, or Random) from the dropdown.

 4.  **Generate Video:**
     *   Click the "Generate Video" button.